Building a Vendor Master File: Best Practices and Management

 Enforcing formatting within software systems that feed to the vendor file can help maintain these files, but consistent communication to the team and data transformation tools will also assist you in keeping these files clean.

-Decide which roles at the organization should have view, edit, or administration to each property within the vendor master data file.
+Decide which roles at the organization should have view, edit or administration to each property within the vendor master data file.
 The marketing team may be able to view a vendor’s contact name and address but probably will not need access to that vendor’s bank account and EIN.
 The accounts payable administrative lead may need access to the full vendor data, but other executives and leaders should probably have restricted views as well.

-Schedule audits
+Schedule Audits

 Even if you think you’ll remember to audit the vendor master file, schedule the audits and plan for the internal resources to keep those files updated.
-After that initial cleansing, if your team follows these best practices, subsequent audits should run smoothly.
+Note that data teams will often need to engage their business partners closest to the vendor or supplier relationships to make judgment calls based on institutional knowledge.

-Automate updates
+Automate Updates

 Wherever possible, automate updates to the file, whether it’s through data transformation rules that enforce capitalization rules or naming conventions or automatic approval notifications of outliers.
 Decide on your formats and requirements, program them into your data governance tools, and let the machines do the rest (and notify you of any anomalies, of course).